 Pro stargazing tip: For optimal stargazing conditions, the environment needs to be as clear and dark as possible, says Phil Groff, executive director of the Royal Astronomical Society of Canada.
 If you can’t get out of the city, he suggests using something to block out the lights, such as simply putting your hands over your face like a visor.
 Don’t forget about the light from the moon, which can also interfere with your view—unless, of course, it’s the moon that you’re trying to see!

-With over a dozen backcountry camping sites, bountiful birdwatching and even ice fishing, you’ll want to spend at least a few days in this park to fully immerse yourself in its sprawling wilderness.
+With over a dozen backcountry camping sites, bountiful birdwatching and opportunities for ice fishing, you’ll want to spend at least a few days in Lakeland Provincial Park to fully immerse yourself in its sprawling wilderness.
 Take a midnight paddle along the province’s sole lake canoe circuit and watch the sky twinkle in the still water, or set up camp along the shore and curl up under the stars.

 Pro stargazing tip: The key to a successful stargazing excursion is advanced planning, says Groff.
 He recommends using a printable star finder to see what’s in the sky at a specific time and date, or downloading a planetarium app like Stellarium.
 There are also different calendars that chart the movements of the planets in detail.
 Lastly, check the weather conditions—there’s nothing more frustrating than waiting for an overcast sky to clear.

 Check out these inspired day trips from Edmonton.